naa986/wp-fancybox/wp-fancybox/readme.txt

 == Description ==

-[WordPress fancybox](https://noorsplugin.com/wordpress-fancybox-plugin/) plugin adds fancybox lightbox effect to your WordPress website.
+[WP fancybox](https://noorsplugin.com/wordpress-fancybox-plugin/) plugin adds fancybox lightbox effect to your WordPress website.
 The lightbox looks great on desktop as well as mobile devices.

 === WP fancybox Features ===

 * Responsive lightbox popup using fancybox
 * Designed with a mobile first approach so it looks great on desktop, mobile and tablet devices
 * Quick and easy setup
-* Support for common touch gestures such as double-tap, pinch-in and pinch-out (for image viewing), horizontal swipe for navigation etc
-* Open lightbox popup from either a text link or a thumbnal image link
+* Open lightbox popup from either a text link or a thumbnail image link
-* Compatible with WordPress multisite
-* Automatically recognize popular video sites such as YouTube, Vimeo for easy viewing in lightbox
-* Support hardware accelerated animations for better performance
+* YouTube video popup
+* Vimeo video popup
-* Use a simple shortcode anywhere on your site (Post, Page, Homepage etc.)to pop up content in lightbox
+* Use a simple shortcode to pop up content in lightbox
-* Graphics, including loading icons, are created with CSS to keep it lightweight
-* Customize the visuals and layout using CSS

 === How to Use WP fancybox ===